Ph.D., Kansas State University, Manhattan, KS (2007)

 Honors Thesis title: Genetic determination of the winter diet of urban Merlins in Wisconsin

-Associate Professor, The Ohio State University, Lima, OH (2015-present)
+Associate Professor and Biology Program Coordinator, The Ohio State University, Lima, OH (2015-present)

 Assistant Professor, The Ohio State University, Lima, OH (2009-2015)